xindalok/Bank-loans-portfolio---SQL/Project brief.md

 ***Good Loan KPIs:***
 1. **Good Loan Application Percentage**: We need to calculate the percentage of loan applications classified as 'Good Loans.'
 This category includes loans with a loan status of 'Fully Paid' and 'Current.'
-2. **Good Loan Applications**: Identifying the total number of loan applications falling under the 'Good Loan' category, which consists of loans with a loan status of 'Fully Paid' and 'Current.'
-3. **Good Loan Funded Amount**: Determining the total amount of funds disbursed as 'Good Loans.'
+2. **Good Loan Funded Amount**: Determining the total amount of funds disbursed as 'Good Loans.'
 This includes the principal amounts of loans with a loan status of 'Fully Paid' and 'Current.'
-4. **Good Loan Total Received Amount**: Tracking the total amount received from borrowers for 'Good Loans,' which encompasses all payments made on loans with a loan status of 'Fully Paid' and 'Current.'
+3. **Good Loan Total Received Amount**: Tracking the total amount received from borrowers for 'Good Loans,' which encompasses all payments made on loans with a loan status of 'Fully Paid' and 'Current.'

 ***Bad Loan KPIs:***
 1. **Bad Loan Application Percentage**: Calculating the percentage of loan applications categorized as 'Bad Loans.'
 This category specifically includes loans with a loan status of 'Charged Off.'